Yavapai County Courthouse

 The Yavapai County Courthouse is located at 120 South Cortez Street in Prescott, Arizona.
 The current courthouse building was built in 1916.
 It was designed by architect William N. Bowman (1868–1944) and it was added to the National Register of Historic Places in 1977.
-It is also known for its statue of Bucky O'Neill, a Rough Rider and former Mayor of Prescott.
+It is also known for its statue of Buckey O'Neill, a Rough Rider and former Mayor of Prescott.
 Arizona Senator Barry Goldwater announced his presidential candidacy in 1964 from the steps of the courthouse.

 History

 1800s

 In the mid 1800s Yavapai County decided to rent a courtroom space in a two-story wood building on the corner of Gurley and Cortez street.
 The ground floor held the jail and the upper floor provided offices and meeting places for the county commissioners.
 This building has since undergone many changes and currently it is a three-story Masonic Temple that is rented out by a dentist's office, jewelry store, and clothing boutique.
 It wasn't long before the board of supervisors decided to award a bid for a new courthouse and jail that would situated in the middle of town.

 This bid was won by two local woodworkers named, Wilson and Haskell for $58,997.67 ($1,155,503.14 today).

 In 1874 the 8th Infantry Regiment built a bandstand on the plaza and then the city officials planted some pine trees.
 They would later come to regret this.
 The building was completed on February 23, 1878.
 It had a basement, two-stories made up of red bricks, and a clock tower with a bell.
 The building was opened to the public on September 3, 1878.
 George Waters of Maine built the Victorian building with sandstone from the Verde Valley on the bottom floor and local bricks for the top floor.
 The contractor for the project, A.S Haskell said he nearly went bankrupt for completing the project.
 The clock with an 800-pound bell was delivered via the Colorado river from Howard Watch Co in Boston, Massachusetts.

 The courthouse caught fire in 1892 after rain water seeped into the basement and mixed with lime.
 This bothered the court of supervisors and they began building a $800 addition to the building the same year.
 Two years later the building was wired for electricity and the newest addition to the courthouse had to be repaired due to the buildings separating.
 The last change to the Yavapai County Courthouse happened in 1895 when a new $200 octagonal bandstand was erected in time to celebrate the Fourth of July.